 Will UCEAP study abroad programs be available for Fall 2021 or Year 2021-2022?

 The COVID-19 pandemic continues to present challenges related to health concerns and international travel.
-Select University of California Education Abroad Program (UCEAP) programs are expected to proceed for Fall 2021, the 2021-2022 Academic Year, and Spring 2022 in the 2021-22 cycle.
+Select University of California Education Abroad Program (UCEAP) programs are expected to proceed for Fall 2021 and the 2021-2022 Academic Year.
 UCEAP is continuously updating their website's Coronavirus Notice with up-to-date information on program cancellations and alternative offerings for the 2021-22 cycle.

 The application deadlines for the Fall 2021 and Year 2021-22 programs have passed.